 Which are the benefits of continuous performance testing?
-Why is it so crucial to achieve an efficient continuous integration pipeline?
+Why is it so crucial to achieving an efficient continuous integration pipeline?
 Find out in the second article of our saga entitled “Performance Testing In-Depth”, with the voice of Roger Abelenda and an interview with Andréi Guchin.

 We believe that an efficient continuous integration pipeline is the key to creating quality software and remaining competitive in today’s technological landscape.
 Why?
 Because continuous integration allows focusing on the changes delivered.
 Thus, it provides value to users sooner, trying ideas faster, avoiding regression problems, and streamlining software delivery.